 There are many.
-Some students not eligible for the Academic Common Market program may qualify for in-state tuition under the Kentucky Graduate Scholarship program.
-In addition, there are Patterson School and Reedy Fellowships to attract outstanding students, the Vince Davis and Barbara Schell Memorial Fellowships, and Big Ass Fan Scholarships for students specializing in international commerce.
+Some students not eligible for the Academic Common Market program may qualify for in-state tuition under the Ezra Gillis Scholarship program.
+In addition, there are Patterson School and Reedy Fellowships to attract outstanding students, the Vince Davis and Barbara Schell Memorial Fellowships.
 The James Still Fellowship is given to a student from a private college in Kentucky, Ohio, North Carolina, Virginia, or West Virginia, or a resident of an Appalachian area.
-There is also a Henry Clay Center for Statesmanship fellowship for an alumnus of its annual student congress.

 Under the right circumstances.
 Can you crack the code?
 General Canine was, after all, the first Director of the National Security Agency.